 One of the significant islands of the Aegean, Chios is the island most famous for Masticha, a unique product that grows only in its southern part, the fragrant plain with its citrus trees and its imposing villas, the Captains and the shipowners and the impressive rocket war at Vrontados between the two churches of the village during the Resurrection of Christ on Holy Saturday.

 On Wednesday morning when I arrived on the island, the first place I was curious to see was Mastichohoria.
 They are about 40 minutes away by car.
 The first stop was Pyrgi.
-Village known for its special decoration on the exterior plaster of the houses, using the "Ksisto" (scratch) method.
+The village is known for its special decoration on the exterior plaster of the houses, using the "Ksisto" (scratch) method.
 Their walls are full of geometric shapes, which are made by scratching the plaster on the outside, with forks.

-After a few tsipoura (greek strong alcohol, similar to Vodka, made from grapes) in the village square, I took off for Monastery of "Nea Moni", which is a UNESCO-listed monument and was built in 1042 AD.
+After a few tsipoura (greek strong alcohol, similar to Vodka, made from grapes) in the village square, I took off for the Monastery of "Nea Moni", which is a UNESCO-listed monument and was built in 1042 AD.
 This monastery is located close to Chios town, so it was a good stop before returning to the base.

 It was really a special and very beautiful monastery and I was impressed by its famous mosaics and the room with many human skulls from the victims of the 1822 massacre.
 You can make nice strolls around the monastery's yard if you also enjoy the mountains, not only the beaches.